-We tend to choose our easy chairs for style, colour and whether they are comfy.
+We tend to choose our easy chairs for style, colour, and whether they are comfy.
 But if you are sitting for long periods of time and are unable to change position frequently in the chair then it is important to find the right size chair for you.
-The wrong size chair can lead to discomfort as well as problems with pressure, posture, pain and your general health.
+The wrong size chair can lead to discomfort as well as problems with pressure, posture, pain, and your general health.

-Our occupational therapy team can help you find the right size chair, to support you when sitting and we can help you to find ways to get in and out of the chair safely.
+Our occupational therapy team can help you find the right size chair, to support you when sitting and we can help you find ways to get in and out of the chair safely.

 If your armchair is too high or too deep: You will tend to slide your bottom forward to get your feet on the floor.
 This slide makes you slump in the chair, this slumped position can affect your breathing and swallow and may cause back pain.
 This position also puts pressure on bony parts of your body and can cause skin damage.
 A lot of chairs are very deep, which is fine if you aren’t seated for long but if you are spending a long time in your armchair it is important that the seat depth is right for you.

-If your armchair is too low: Your knees will be higher than your bottom which will again put pressure on your lower back and buttocks and make it difficult tom get out of the chair.
+If your armchair is too low: Your knees will be higher than your bottom which will again put pressure on your lower back and buttocks and make it difficult to get out of the chair.

 If the armchair is too wide or armrests too low: You will tend to slump to one side or the other to support your arms on the armrests leading to uneven pressure on your buttocks and increased pressure on your elbow/forearms.
-This slumped positioning which can lead to back pain and problems with swallow and breathing .
+This slumped positioning which can lead to back pain and problems with swallow and breathing.

-Support cushions can be used to make your existing armchair a better fit for you. we have a range of specialist cushions that we can use to help find the best way to support good posture in your chair.
-Our occupational therapists can guide you through the options so that you can make an informed choice about which is right for you.
+Support cushions can be used to make your existing armchair a better fit for you.
+We have a range of specialist cushions that we can use to help find the best way to support good posture in your chair.
+Our Occupational Therapists can guide you through the options so that you can make an informed choice about which is right for you.

 Office seating also needs to be the right size for you, for support and function: see more information about this in our section about work and leisure.